 A small-business survey conducted by Campaign Monitor found that 78% of respondents plan to increase their spending on digital marketing moving forward.

-Another stat said eight out of ten online stores fail within 24 months of business!
+Another stat said 90% of online stores fail within 24 months of business!
 And that’s largely due to problems with branding and a lack of good marketing.

 Without marketing, your business doesn’t have a voice.
 Without a voice, you can’t reach people and connect with them.
 And without connection and communication, you’re left with not much more than a product or service, just sitting there…alone…in the dark.